MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

 1. Select **Record** in the launched recorder.

-1. Select on the Command line process.
+1. Open the Command Prompt application.

 1. Type in the WinAutomationController command you authored earlier (for example, WinAutomationController /start "/My Robots/../../process").